Yki Nummi Lokki Pendant Lamp

-Materials: White acrylic, metal chain.
+Materials: White acrylic UFO style light, metal chains.
 Bakelite socket, some metal parts.

 Cord length: 90 cm / 35.43”